Contributed modules, plugins, filters

 Program code that is offered to the Moodle community that is not part of the standard Moodle is called "contributed".
 Moodle's modular code structure and open software license allows for an active community of contributed code developers.

 These packages of code can be physically located in many places.
-Most are "advertized" in the Modules and plugins database or in the contributed code forum.
+Most are "advertized" in the Moodle plugins directory or in the contributed code forum.
 However, organizations may also have their own internal locations for special code.

 Information about contributed modules, plugins and filters

-- Modules and Plugins at Moodle.org is a comprehensive library of most contributed code modules, plugins, filters.
+- The Moodle plugins directory is a comprehensive library of most contributed code modules, plugins, filters and themes.
 This area is a searchable database with descriptions, requirements, developer comments and links to downloadable versions, documentation, forums and where to report issues about a specific contributed code.

 - Contributed code category shows a list of all contributed code pages in Moodle Docs.

 - Contributed modules and plugins forum is a place to discuss contributed code.
-A few contributed code modules have their own forums on thehttp://moodle.org/course/view.php?id=5 Moodle community forum] page in Section 3 "Moodle contrib".
+A few contributed code modules have their own forums on the Moodle community forum page in Section 3 "Moodle contrib".

-- You can receive notices of new additions to Modules and Plugins by following @moodleplunings on Twitter.
+- You can receive notices of new additions to Modules and Plugins by following @moodleplugins on Twitter.

 What is a plugin?